Teksta versija

 1) the joint owner;

-2) the land owner who owns a land parcel on which an apartment building is located, unless the person referred to in Clause 1 of this Paragraph has exercised his or her right of first refusal.
+2) the land owner who owns the plot of land on which the apartment house is located, unless the person referred to in Clause 1 of this Paragraph has exercised his or her right of first refusal.

-(4) The persons referred to in Paragraph three of this Section shall acquire the right of first refusal, provided that they apply within a month from the day when an auction announcement has been published.
+(4) The persons referred to in Paragraph three of this Section shall acquire the right of first refusal, provided that they apply within a month from the day when a notice of an auction has been published.

-(5) After a third unsuccessful auction, the State joint stock company State Real Estate or the decision-making body of a derived public person may develop a project for the division of joint property into residential properties or actual shares.
+(5) After a third unsuccessful auction, the State joint-stock company State Real Estate or the decision-making body of a derived public entity may develop a project for the division of joint property into residential properties or actual shares.
 The project for the division of joint property shall be sent to the joint owner for consideration and an advertisement shall be published in the official gazette Latvijas Vēstnesis regarding the project for the division of joint property.

-(7) If the joint owner does not agree to the offered project for the division of joint property or has failed to provide a reply within two months from the day when the advertisement has been published in the official gazette Latvijas Vēstnesis, the State joint stock company State Real Estate or the decision-making body of a derived public person that has offered the project for the division of joint property may propose re-valuation and organise a repeated auction of the undivided share of joint property owned by the public person.
+(7) If the joint owner does not agree to the offered project for the division of joint property or has failed to provide a reply within two months from the day when the advertisement has been published in the official gazette Latvijas Vēstnesis, the State joint-stock company State Real Estate or the decision-making body of a derived public entity that has offered the project for the division of joint property may propose re-appraisal and organise a repeated auction of the undivided share of the joint property owned by the public entity.

 [8 July 2011; 20 June 2019]